WaterSums/EPANETFileUtility/README.md

 The `Export` option allows the tabular data from the various sections of the output file to be exported to Comma Separated Value (CSV) files.

-The `Tables` option is currently under development - it allows configuration, but will not actually generate any table output at present.
+The `Tables` allows display of node or link tables for one or all IDs and one or all timesteps - up to a maximum of 65,536 rows.
+The `Save` button does not work at present.

 The `Graphs` option does not do anything at present.